ijt/xylem/doc/developers_guide.rst

 Adding new platforms to xylem can be separated into two steps: adding support for a new package manager, and adding support for a new OS.

-NOTE: There are numerous examples in :mod:`xylem2.platforms` that you can follow.
+NOTE: There are numerous examples in :mod:`xylem.platforms` that you can follow.

 Declaring a new OS
 ''''''''''''''''''

-Adding support for a new OS is fairly straightforward: you just have to provide xylem2 the keys that are associated with your OS and the keys of the installers that your OS supports.
+Adding support for a new OS is fairly straightforward: you just have to provide xylem the keys that are associated with your OS and the keys of the installers that your OS supports.

 Implementations must provide a ``register_platforms(context)`` call